BhatHarshit/honeypot-intelligence-engine/README.md

 # DPDP Compliance Intelligence System

-An enterprise-grade Privacy Engineering Platform that monitors, detects, and reports personal data exposure risks in organizational datasets — aligned with India's Digital Personal Data Protection (DPDP) Act 2023.
+An enterprise-grade Privacy Engineering Platform that monitors, detects, and reports personal data exposure risks in organizational datasets — aligned with India's Digital Personal Data Protection (DPDP) Act 2023. going to commplete the phase one of this project tomorrow
 ---
+phase one tomorrwo
 ## Problem Statement

 Organizations handling personal data face significant compliance challenges